Quantization of Binary-Input Discrete Memoryless Channels

+A naive optimization approach for (\ref{eqn:problemtwo}) is to search over all $\Z^\Y$ candidate solutions, which is searching over all deterministic quantizers.
+This has complexity exponential in $\Y$.

+Burshtein et al.~suggested searching over the quantizers satisfying Lemma \ref{lemma:bur} \cite{Burshtein-Annstat92}.
+There are ${\Y-1 \choose \Z-1}$ such quantizers, formed by selecting the $\Z-1$ values $a_1$ to $a_{\Z-1}$ from the set of $\Y-1$ integers.
+In this case, the complexity grows as $\Y^\Z$.
+This is polynomial in $M$ when $K$ is fixed.
+However, for the important case of $\frac K M$ fixed, the complexity remains exponential.

+On the other hand, the \qas has polynomial complexity $\Y^3$ in the worst case, and more generally has complexity $\Z (\Y-\Z)^2$.
 The main computational burden is to pre-compute $\iota(a' \rightarrow a)$ in step 3.
-Since $a'$ is from a set of size $I$ and $a$ is from a set of size at most $I-K+1$, the number of $\iota$ computations is proportional to $I^2$.
-Note that in (\ref{eqn:g}), the sum on $i$ could be over as many as $I-K+1$ terms.
-However, since this sum can be computed recursively, the complexity remains proportional to $I^2$.

-Also, for each $k$ in step 4, roughly $\frac 1 2 (I-K)^2$ add/compare operations are needed, and there are $K$ such steps.
-This results in number of operations roughly $\frac 1 2 K (I-K)^2$.
-This is also proportional to $I^2$.
-Note that if $I$ is not much larger than $K$, then $(I-K)$ is close to zero.
-Thus, the computational complexity is quadratic in $I$.
+Since $a'$ is from a set of size $\Y$ and $a$ is from a set of size at most $\Y-\Z+1$, the number of $\iota$ computations is proportional to $\Y^2$.
+Note that in (\ref{eqn:g}), the sum on $\y'$ could be over as many as $\Y-\Z+1$ terms.
+However, since this sum can be computed recursively, the complexity remains proportional to $\Y^2$.
+Also, for each $\z$ in step 4, roughly $\frac 1 2 (\Y-\Z)^2$ add/compare operations are needed, and there are $\Z$ such steps.
+This results in a number of operations roughly $\frac 1 2 \Z (\Y-\Z)^2$.
+For fixed $\Y$, the expression $\Z (\Y - \Z)^2$ has its maximum value at $\Z = \frac{1}{3} \Y$.
+The maximum value is $\frac 4 {27} \Y^3$, so the complexity is proportional to $\Y^3$.

-This complexity result, along with the proof of optimality in the Appendix, proves the Theorem.
+Dynamic programming principles are used to show the optimality of the algorithm, and details are in the Appendix, part \ref{app:theoremproof}.
+The complexity result, along with the proof of optimality in the Appendix, proves the Theorem.

-Source code which implements the Quantization Algorithm, as well as the density evolution method in the next section, is available \cite{Kurkoski-sourcecode}.